samsmithnz/SoftwareAdvice/00-Outline.md

+# SoftwareAdvice Outline

-Purpose: share best practices and focus people on how to be really successful with DevOps
+## Purpose: share best practices and focus teams on how to be really successful with software development

-Main points:
+## Main points:
 - Keep it simple stupid: complexity will come - don't intentionally add complexity.
 - Everytime a developer is clever, an atrocity is committed: Keep it simple.
 Don't add RegEx or Linq unless